Alexandre-Borghi/security-system/README.md

 It is published under the MPL 2.0 license.

-It only works on Linux because it uses the [v4l](https://crates.io/crates/v4l) crate which uses [v4l2](https://en.wikipedia.org/wiki/Video4Linux).
+It only works on Linux because it uses [v4l2](https://en.wikipedia.org/wiki/Video4Linux) to capture images from cameras.

 ---